unChaz/sci-fi-5e/docs/rules/space_travel.md

 >
 > ***Rail Guns.*** *Ranged Weapon Attack:* +6 to hit, range 1km/5km., one target. *Hit* 40 (6d10 + 10)

+#### Cargo Vessels

+Cargo vessels are usually categorized by size: small, medium, large.
+Cargo ships can range from 40m, to the massive 1km long ships.
+Cargo vesseles are also categorized by type.
+The most common types you will find are gas, ice, and container.
+Gas vessels often have massive gas tanks attached to the side.
+Ice haulers are usually a giant warehouse size box, with the crew cabins along the outside and the thrusters arranged around a single massive cargo bay door.
+Container vessels are either a long cylyndrical ship that attaches huge containers of goods on the outsides.
+Some cargo container ships have a large pressurized cargo housing, and cargo is loaded through docking ports.

+#### Military Spacecraft
 ___
 > ## Destroyer
 A small but fast warship.
 Has large rail cannons and missiles.
 40m long, 10m wide